 First introduced by psychologist Mihaly Csíkszentmihályi in his book Flow: The Psychology of Optimal Experience, the Flow Model seeks to explain the feeling of concentration and productivity that we experience when we're able to focus entirely on a specific task.

 Csíkszentmihályi discovered that there exists a sweet spot where the level of challenge presented by a task balances the user's skill level.
 It's within this zone that both frustration and boredom can be avoided, and the user experiences a state of “flow.”

 The goal of your mobile onboarding should be to keep users in this state for as long as possible, engaged but not overwhelmed.
 If the onboarding process becomes too difficult or users experience too many unnecessary points of friction, they will become anxious and more likely to abandon your app.

-Your aim should therefore be to remove as much uneccesary friction as possible from your mobile onboarding experience, to help users stay within this optimal state.
+Key takeaway: Your aim should be to remove as much unnecessary friction as possible from your mobile onboarding experience, to help users stay within this optimal state of productivity and focus.

 A framework for simplified mobile onboarding

 Using our insights from the section above, we can now establish a framework for simplifying onboarding to meet the challenges of mobile.
 While many of the same concepts apply to both desktop and mobile onboarding, the nature of mobile demands that you take each one at least a step further than you would for a desktop application.